AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 ## Parameterization of the algorithm for solving the investment problem

-The simulation options and algorithmic parameters for solving the investment problem must be entered in the `settings.ini` located in the folder `./user/expansion/` with the appropriate syntax is given below:
+The simulation options and algorithmic parameters for solving the investment problem must be entered in `settings.ini` located in the folder `./user/expansion/` with the syntax given below:
 ```ini
 uc_type = expansion_fast
 master = integer